DELASEM: Links between Genoa and central and northern Italy

 To act as couriers between Genoa and the Jews in central and northern Italy were Raffaele Cantoni (until his expatriation), Mario Finzi (until his arrest and deportation) and Giorgio Nissim (that continued to operate in Tuscany throughout the war period) and a group of priests for which Father Repetto dispose a precise program of travel to deploy funds received from Switzerland.

 Archbishop Giovanni Cicali reached several locations, including Florence and Arezzo.
 Father Giovanni De Micheli went to Penne, Teramo, Chieti, Ascoli Piceno, Macerata and San Severino Marche.
 Father Alessandro Piazza (which was then Bishop of Albenga) reached Brescia and then Como.
 Father Gian Maria Rotondi went to Siena, Grosseto, Lucca and Pescia.
 Father Carlo Salvi went to Verona, Rovigo, Belluno, Treviso and Vittorio Veneto.
 Father Traverso Natale went to Turin and Assisi.
 Father Raffaele Storace reached first Asti and then Aosta, Susa, Casale, Ivrea, Alba and Pinerolo.
 Father Giuseppe Viola visited the community of Mondovì, Cuneo and Fossano.

 All these journeys and the delivery of funds had precise documentation with receipts of Cardinals, bishops and pastors, and the amounts delivered on behalf of Cardinal Boetto.

+The DELASEM of Florence

+In Florence, under the leadership of Rabbi Nathan Cassuto, the local Jewish community collaborated with DELASEM to support refugees.
+They provided shelter in abandoned public buildings and ensured access to food, clothing, and medical care.
+During this period, the Fascist authorities largely overlooked these humanitarian efforts.
+Recognizing the unique needs of refugee children, Matilde Cassin, along with the Laskar sisters and others, founded "DELASEM dei Piccoli" (DELASEM for the Children).
+This initiative maintained records of refugee children and their hiding places, sent them packages with books and sweets, and maintained regular contact with them.
+After the German occupation of Italy in September 1943, DELASEM's activities in Florence became clandestine.
+Despite the increased risks, members continued their efforts to assist and hide Jewish refugees.
+The organization relied on a broad network that included Jewish community members, clergy, and ordinary citizens.
+Notably, Archbishop Elia Dalla Costa of Florence instructed his clergy to aid DELASEM, and priests such as Father Leto Casini, Father Cipriano Ricotti, and Father Giulio Facibeni played significant roles in sheltering and assisting Jews.
+The clandestine DELASEM group in Florence was betrayed by an informant named Marco Ischia, who was working for a wealthy Polish-Jewish refugee and had infiltrated the organization.
+On November 26, 1943, acting on Ischia's information, Nazi forces raided a meeting of the group held at a church building in the city center, arresting several key members, including Rabbi Nathan Cassuto.
+This betrayal led to further arrests, including that of Rabbi Cassuto's wife, Anna, who was deceived into a trap by Ischia under the pretense of providing information about her husband's whereabouts.

+Through these collective efforts, DELASEM in Florence and the broader Tuscany region significantly contributed to the rescue and survival of hundreds of Jews during the Holocaust.